micheles/micheles.github.io/_posts/2015-07-01-modernizing-python-libraries.md

 bugs and finally we will be ready to ship an oq-lite version working with Python 3.
-This could be done in the second half of 2016, after the migration to Ubuntu 14.04 and after we discontinue the support for Ubuntu 12.04, which only offers Python 3.2, while we need at least Python 3.3 to make use of futurize.
+This could be done in the second half of 2016, after the migration to Ubuntu 14.04 and after we discontinue the support for Ubuntu 12.04.
 At that time we will consider what to do with the engine.
 For that time the engine, as it is now, may have evaporated: maybe it will just be a thin layer over oq-lite.
 Then the porting of the engine will be trivial too.
-If the engine will not have evaporated, we will think about what to do: porting it anyway, or just wait more for its evaporation, or even not doing anything, since other things may have a bigger priority.
+If the engine will not have evaporated, we will think about what to do: porting it anyway, or just wait more time for its evaporation, or even not doing anything, since other things may have a bigger priority.
 The same thing can be said for libraries like the Hazard Modeler Toolkit and the Risk Modeler
 Toolkit: they may be ported to Python 3 or they may be not ported: in